Spray Painting for Newbies: Tips for Getting a Smooth Finish

 Spray Painting FAQs – Answering All Your Questions on Getting a Smooth Finish

-To prevent orange peel, spray in cooler, more humid conditions.
-Hold the can 6 to 8 inches from the surface.
-Apply wet, overlapping coats.
+To prevent it, spray in cooler, slightly humid conditions, hold the can 6–8 inches away, and apply wet, overlapping coats.

 Final Thoughts